Walleye Habitat and Characteristics

 You’ll find them in lakes, and in medium to large rivers.
 They do particularly well in large, shallow lakes prone to moderately turbid conditions.

 Walleyes are particular about their surroundings.
 Their hangouts depend on the season, time of day, water temperature, availability of baitfish, etc. They can tolerate temperatures from 32° to 90° Fahrenheit, but they’re happiest in 70 degree waters.
 Lake walleyes will usually hang at the bottom during daylight and move to the shallows to feed around dawn and dusk.
 Similarly, river walleyes will spend daytime near drop-offs or in holes to escape the sunlight and move to the shallows in the dark hours.
 They also like to hold near dams, out of the main current.
 No matter their location, walleyes prefer packed sand, gravel or rocky bottoms and will use weed beds, submerged trees or other structures as cover during the day.

-Hopefully, this information gives you a good foundation for how to catch a walleye.
+Hopefully, this information on walleye habitat gives you a good foundation for how to catch them.

 Well, technically, yes.
 They are the aforementioned Walleye, the Sauger and the Suageye.
 Walleye and Sauger are cousins and the Saugeye is a hybrid.
 They’re all members of the perch family, have similar looks, enjoy the same foods, can often be found in the same waters, and taste exactly the same.

 But, there are differences and the first is size.
 Full grown walleye can grow to a length of 30 inches and weigh upward of 15 pounds.
 Sauger generally reach up to 15 inches and 4 pounds.